Rose's Pawn Shop

 Dancing on the Gallows spent several weeks on CMJ's influential album chart, while receiving extensive national and international airplay on college, AAA, country and alternative radio formats.
 Meanwhile, the band's diligent roadwork—which has taken them across North America several times, along with visits to the U.K. and Ireland—has allowed Rose's Pawn Shop to continue winning fans and friends across the nation and around the world.

 "Our travels have had a big influence on our evolution," Givant states.
 "Meeting other bands and meeting people from all over the world at our shows has had a big influence on our songwriting, and opened us up to new musical traditions.
 Seeing the world in general and being away from home for long periods of time has influenced many of our songs.
 It's matured us, as people and as a band."

 Rose's Pawn Shop's ongoing musical journey yields considerable musical rewards on Gravity Well, making it clear that the band's creative horizons are unlimited.

 "We've always been about the music and the songs, and the expression of the human experience through music," says Givant.
 "But we've matured as musicians over time, and I think that that's been reflected in the music.
 We've learned that we don't all have to play crazy at all times, and we've learned to pick our moments to shine and deliver the songs in the most clear, concise and passionate way possible."

+Rose's Pawn Shop released their 4th album "Punch-Drunk Life" on February 24, 2023 on KZZ Music.